dotnet/csharplang/proposals/extensions.md

 The purpose of "extensions" is to augment or adapt existing types to new scenarios, when those types are not under your control, or where changing them would negatively impact other uses of them.
-The adaptation can be in the form of adding new function members as well as implementing additional interfaces.
+The adaptation can be in the form of adding new function members.

-`explicit extension CustomerExtension for byte[] : PersonExtension { ... }`
-`implicit extension EnumExtension for Enum { ... }`
+`extension EnumExtension for Enum { ... }`

 ## Motivation
 [motivation]: #motivation

-Explicit extensions address two main classes of scenarios: "augmentation" scenarios (fit an existing value with a *new* member) and "adaptation" scenarios (fit an existing value to an *existing* interface).

-In addition, implicit extensions would provide for additional kinds of extension members beyond today's extension methods, and potentially for "extension interfaces" in the future.
+Extensions provide for additional kinds of extension members beyond today's extension methods.

-### Augmentation scenarios

-Augmentation scenarios allow existing values to be seen through the lens of a "stronger" type - an extension that provides additional function members on the value.

-### Adaptation scenarios

-Adaptation scenarios allow existing values to be adapted to existing interfaces, where an extension provides details on how the interface members are implemented.
-Those are not out-of-scope for this document.

 ## Design